Housing

 No hay anuncios

-Of these, 38 plots located in 27 municipalities – with a potential to build 526 homes – come from town councils, which ceded them due to a lack of technical means to organize a public tender themselves.
-According to the Government, this is the first time the Generalitat is tendering construction on plots that are not under its ownership.
+Of these, 38 plots located in 27 municipalities – with a potential to build 526 homes – come from town councils, which ceded them due to a lack of technical means to be able to convene a public tender themselves.
+As detailed by the Government, this is the first time the Generalitat is tendering construction on plots that are not under its ownership.

-As for the rest, 16 plots located in 8 municipalities – and which can accommodate up to 201 homes – are directly owned by Incasòl, while the remaining five plots – with capacity for 56 homes – have the Generalitat as the owner.
+As for the rest, 16 plots located in 8 municipalities – and which can accommodate up to 201 homes – are directly owned by Incasòl, while the remaining five plots – with capacity for 56 homes – are owned by the Generalitat.

 Cargando